 STEPHEN RYAN was a senior acquisitions editor for more than fifteen years at Rowman & Littlefield, one of the largest independent publishers in North America.
 During that period, he acquired more than 600 titles in the areas of performing arts, literary criticism, popular culture, young adult nonfiction, and sports, among others.
 Before his role as editor, he was a buyer for a national bookstore chain and taught introduction to composition and literature courses.
 Stephen is the coauthor (with his brother Paul) of The Essential James Garner, published in 2018.
 (An Acquisitions Editor’s Guide to Publishing; Nonfiction Quick Critiques)

 RION AMILCAR SCOTT is the author of the story collection, The World Doesn't Require You (Norton/Liveright, August 2019).
 His debut story collection, Insurrections (University Press of Kentucky, 2016), was awarded the 2017 PEN/Bingham Prize for Debut Fiction and the 2017 Hillsdale Award from the Fellowship of Southern Writers.
 His work has been published in journals such as The Kenyon Review, Crab Orchard Review, and The Rumpus, among others.
+This fall, his story, "Shape-ups at Delilah's" appeared in The New Yorker magazine.
 (Fiction Craft; fiction quick critiques)

 Born and raised in Richmond and currently living in Baltimore, JACK CARNEAL spent much of his twenties and thirties as the drummer in the Anomoanon (rhymes with phenomenon), a band that frequently backed musician Will Oldham on various tours.
 His memoir of that time, Destroy Your Safe and Happy Lives, will be released in November 2019 by Rare Bird Books.
 Married and the father of two boys, Carneal is a writer and Lecturer in English at Towson University.
 He no longer owns a drum set.
 (Writing about Music is like Singing about Literature; Driving Outside Your Lane: Writing in More than One Genre)